A Homeworker’s Guide to Successfully Choosing a Garden Office

 A quick note about planning permission.
 For planning purposes, a log cabin is considered an ‘outbuilding’ and, in most cases, does not require planning permission.

 It should be less then 3 metres high for a pent roof; less than 4 metres high for an apex roof; and no more than 2.5 metres high if within 2 metres of the main building.
 The log cabin should also not be forward of a wall forming the front of the principal elevation or result in half of the garden being covered.

-Homes in conservation areas, within national parks, are listed buildings or have covenants may have other restrictions.
+Homes in conservation areas, within national parks, listed buildings or those with covenants may have other restrictions.
 We strongly recommend that you check with your local planning office before purchasing a log cabin.